Evaluations of annular Khovanov--Rozansky homology: Khovanov--Rozansky theory

 For consistently oriented annular links, there exists a universal categorified link invariant from which all annular and planar Khovanov--Rozansky homologies can be recovered.
 In order to describe its target category, we say a web $W$ in $A$ is consistently oriented if the tangent vectors project positively to the core circle.

 The subcategory $\NAfoamp$ of $\NAfoam$ is cut out by requiring webs to be consistently oriented and foams to have generic cross-sections that are isotopic to such consistently oriented webs.

 We denote by $\iAfoam$ the category obtained from $\NAfoamp$ by stabilizing $N\to \infty$.
 In other words, $\iAfoam$ is the category of consistently oriented annular webs and foams, without restriction on the labeling set and with a free action of the dot on $1$-labeled facets.
+The component of $\iAfoam$ of winding degree $n$ can be identified with the horizontal trace (see Section \ref{sec: traces}) of the category of singular Soergel bimodules of type $A_{n-1}$.

 \begin{thm}[\cite{QR2}] The annular Khovanov--Rozansky homologies factor through the functor \end{thm}

 Furthermore, the annular disjoint union yields a natural monoidal structure on $\iAfoam$ and its homotopy category, which is respected by the Khovanov--Rozansky functor.